HardcoreMagazine/Ez_Flux.1/README.md

 + Follow the instructions on screen (if any)
 + After successful load of the Flux.1 model you'll be asked to "enter your prompt" - type your desired request.
 Empty and whitespace-only requests will be automatically handled by the program as invalid.
 + If you wish to exit the program type "exit" instead of your request - or simply kill the process, should free-up system memory either way.
++ If you wish to change flux call parameters (aspect ratio, image resolution, guidance scale, number of steps) - you can do this on startup, or in the main menu - type "menu" when the program asking for a prompt.

 ## Changing model call parameters
-Is now available on program launch, right inside your terminal!
+This option is available on program launch and in 'menu', right inside the terminal shell.

 If you wish to change **DEFAULT** values (instead of session-only settings), here's one of the methods on how you can do so: